rsusik/keydrop/README.md

 ## Testing

 We appreciate everyone who helps us in testing.
-If you are interested, please go to the link at: TODO
+If you are interested, please visit a link at TODO

 Once you complete the test, please send us the results at robert.susik@p.lodz.pl.